Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_XOAUTH2_BEARER.md

 }
 ~~~

-# AVAILABILITY
+# HISTORY

-Added in 7.33.0.
 Support for OpenLDAP added in 7.82.0.

+# %AVAILABILITY%

 # RETURN VALUE